PENUMBRA ARTIST SERIES Fall 2017

 Klea McKenna is a visual artist whose work has been shown and published internationally at venues such as SFMOMA, Datz Museum of Art in Korea, The Museum of Photographic Arts and the Hecksher Museum in NY.
 Her photograms are held in the collection of the SFMOMA, LACMA, Santa Barbara Museum of Art, the US Embassy collection and the Mead Museum of Art .
 McKenna is represented by Von Lintel Gallery in Los Angeles and Euqinom Projects in San Francisco.
 In addition to her own art practice, she was co-founder and photographer at IN THE MAKE an online arts journal that published studio visits and interviews with over 120 West Coast artists from 2011 to 2015.
 She lives in San Francisco with her husband and their young daughter.

 Wednesday, November 1st, 2017 | 7:00PM

-Ellen Carey’s experimental work with Polaroid (1970s – present) will highlight her lecture with images that include her earliest “selfies” to her breakthrough Pulls that use the large format Polaroid 20 X 24 camera, one of five in the world, several included in The Polaroid Project: (fill in the rest of the title here).
 Ellen Carey (b.1952 USA) is an educator, independent scholar, guest curator, photographer and lens-based artist, with 53 one-person exhibitions and included in several hundred group exhibitions.
-Widewalls named her one of the top ten photographers working in abstraction worldwide; she lives/works in New York/Hartford, where she is an Associate Professor of Photography, Hartford Art School, University of Hartford.
+Widewalls named her one of the top ten photographers working in abstraction worldwide; she lives and works in New York City and Hartford (Connecticut), where she is an Associate Professor of Photography, Hartford Art School, University of Hartford.